>>>>>> Subscribe to the MAILING LIST <<<<<<<<

 ARTIST STATEMENT

-My art practice is shaped by space and site, particularly “psychogeography,” how experiences, muscle memory, and emotions layer into our environment and reciprocally form us.
-Through sculpture and installation, I investigate the body as the contested site of interior psychological experiences and exterior hostile environments.
-My work is driven by my identity as a queer, child of Polish immigrants, non-binary artist, prompting themes of the abject and otherness.
+My work emerges from space and site, particularly through the lens of psychogeography—how experiences, muscle memory, and emotions imprint upon our environment and, in turn, shape us.
+Through sculpture and installation, I examine the body as a contested site, caught between interior psychological experiences and exterior hostile environments.
+How much can flesh, bone, and DNA survive before mutating or degrading beyond recognition?
+My identity as a queer, non-binary child of Polish immigrants drives recurring themes of the abject and otherness in my practice.

-The materials I use seek to make porous the boundary between fleshy abject bodies and sterile controlled environments.
-I work predominantly with construction materials (conduit, concrete, mesh, fasteners), synthetics that mimic organics (singed and torn expanding foam, melted plastic, bioplastic), and traces of the human body (hair, sinew).
+My materials intentionally blur the boundary between fleshy, vulnerable bodies and sterile, controlled environments.
+I primarily work with construction materials (conduit, concrete, mesh, fasteners), synthetics that mimic organics (singed and torn expanding foam, melted plastic, bioplastic), and traces of the human body (hair, sinew).
+My sculptures are designed to be inhabited—physically or imaginatively—often employing architectural representational techniques like topographical maps and sectional drawings.

-My pieces aim to challenge the linearity and material homogeneity of institutional spaces by puncturing floors, mutating walls, and contracting thresholds.
-These interventions encourage viewers to recalibrate their body’s proprioceptive and intuitive sense of being-in-space.
+By puncturing floors, mutating walls, and contracting thresholds, my installations disrupt the linearity and material homogeneity of institutional spaces.
+These interventions encourage viewers to recalibrate their proprioceptive and intuitive sense of being in space.

 In my research, I am an early pioneer of trauma-informed architecture theory and practice.
 I draw from spatial theory, gender studies, psychoanalysis, and cultural anthropology to examine how we can build spaces that harm less and help regulate the nervous system.
 Whether in the studio or in the field, the way our bodies sensorily process the environment as well as the imprints of our cultural and interpersonal experiences are my primary concerns.